 In the rainy season (December to April) bush walks may not be possible, due to tall grasses and muddy conditions.
 Also if visibility is poor, walking in the bush can be potentially dangerous, in addition to being messy.
 When conditions are not suitable for walking, we will take game drives instead.

-Today we make our way further into South Africa entering the greater Kruger National Park - big game country!
+Today we make our way through the Transfrontier Limpopo Park into South Africa entering Kruger National Park - big game country!

 We embark on exciting morning and afternoon game drives in search of lions, buffalos, leopards, giraffes, elephants and more in Kruger Park.
 Relaxing in the tranquil bush we experience a land forgotten by time, a true African wilderness.